chb/indivo_server/doc/sphinx/source/api-reference.rst

 .. http:get:: /records/{RECORD_ID}/shares/

-   List the shares of a record
+   List the shares of a record.

+     This includes shares with apps (phashares) and full shares with accounts (fullshares).

+     Will return :http:statuscode:`200` with a list of shares on success.

    :shortname: record_shares
    :accesscontrol: The owner of the record, or any admin app.